cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced/boosting.md

 GET /events/?q=[...]
 AND ((labels:lorem^3 OR (NOT labels:lorem))) OR ((labels:ipsum^2 OR NOT labels:ipsum)))
 ```

+*This query query matches both events that have the `lorem` and `ipsum` label, and events without those labels.
+It positvely boosts events with the label `lorem` and `ipsum`, but events with the label `lorem` will appear higher.*
 In the example above,
-* both events with the label `lorem` and `ipsum` are boosted
-* the events with the label `lorem` will appear higher than the ones with the labels `ipsum` (because of the higher boost value)
-* the events with the label `ipsum` will still appear higher than the events that have none of both labels

 ## Restrictions